Coping with heavy periods in everyday life

 Photo of a woman doing yoga

 Heavy periods can be a big problem.
-But there are various ways to cope with them better in everyday life.
+But there are various ways to cope better with them in everyday life.

 Tips for everyday life